aws-ia/terraform-aws-rds-aurora/README.md

 `cd deploy/new_vpc` or `cd deploy/existing_vpc`

+7. To perform local execution, do the following:
-7. Initialize the deploy directory.
+   a.
+Initialize the deploy directory.
    `terraform init`

-8. To start a Terraform run using the configuraiton files in your deploy directory, use the following command:
+   b.
+Start a Terraform run using the configuraiton files in your deploy directory, use the following command:
    `terraform apply`.

-### Remote execution using Terraform Cloud
+8. To perform remote execution using Terraform Cloud, see
-@TODO Insert link to Terraform Cloud Deployment walk through